 After the desired level of drainage is complete, the doctor covers the insertion site with a sterile dressing and a small suture, if necessary.
-Alternatively, if the procedure is going to be repeated, a catheter with a flow control valve and protective dressing can be left in place.
+Alternatively, if the procedure is going to be repeated, a catheter with a flow-control valve and protective dressing can be left in place.

 A paracentesis is a fairly simple procedure that presents very few risks.
+Rare complications include:

 One documented complication that occurred in a patient with peritoneal mesothelioma was the repeated occurrence of a pneumothorax after a paracentesis procedure.
 A pneumothorax occurs when air builds up in the space around the lungs and doesn’t allow the lung to expand fully.
 This is a rare complication, but doctors feel it should be considered in patients with pre-existing pulmonary disease.

 Karen Selby joined Asbestos.com in 2009.
 She is a registered nurse with a background in oncology and thoracic surgery and was the director of a tissue bank before becoming a Patient Advocate at The Mesothelioma Center.
 Karen has assisted surgeons with thoracic surgeries such as lung resections, lung transplants, pneumonectomies, pleurectomies and wedge resections.
 She is also a member of the Academy of Oncology Nurse & Patient Navigators.